 - 1. Apply the matrix technique (Linear algebra) to find solutions of system of linear equations arising in many engineering problem - 2.
-Demonstrate the concept partial derivatives and their applications to Maxima/ Minima, series expansion of multi valued functions. - 3.
-Compute Jacobian of functions of several variables and their applications to engineering problems - 4.
-Identify and sketch of curves in various coordinate system.
+Explain the concept of partial derivatives and calculate the Jacobian function and its properties and their applications to engineering problems. - 3.
+Evaluate multiple integrals and their applications to area and volume by identifying and tracing curves in Cartesian, Polar and parametric coordinate systems.